ACannamela/Realms/Omnibus.md

 While a spell is suspended, the spell has no effect and does not function until the suspension ends.
 In addition, a suspended spell can be ended any way it normally could.
-It is the spellcaster’s responsibility to notify anyone else who is affected by this (such as any players carrying potions that the spellcaster created).
+It is the spellcaster's responsibility to notify anyone else who is affected by this (such as any players carrying potions that the spellcaster created).
 When the suspension ends, any spell which has not already ended will resume functioning as per normal.